Slovak Democratic and Christian Union – Democratic Party

-The Slovak Democratic and Christian Union – Democratic Party (Slovenská demokratická a kresťanská únia – Demokratická strana, SDKÚ-DS) was a liberal-conservative, Christian-democratic political party in Slovakia.
-The SDKÚ-DS was a member of the Centrist Democrat International and was a member of the European People's Party until 2018, when it was expelled.
+The Slovak Democratic and Christian Union – Democratic Party (Slovenská demokratická a kresťanská únia – Demokratická strana, SDKÚ-DS) is a liberal-conservative, Christian-democratic political party in Slovakia.
+The SDKÚ-DS was a member of the Centrist Democrat International and was a member of the European People's Party until 2018, when it was expelled due to inactivity.

-SDKÚ was a major right-wing conservative party in Slovakia for 12 years.
-During their governance, Slovakia became member of European Union and North Atlantic Treaty Organization.
-SDKÚ-DS was marginalized after the 2012 parliamentary election, when it received only 6% of votes.
-In another four years it lost the most of its MPs and the party received only 0.26% of votes in 2016 leaving it without parliamentary representation.
-The party remains inactive since.
+For 10 years, SDKÚ was a major centre-right political force in Slovakia.
+During their rule, Slovakia became member of the European Union and NATO, as well as put through economic reforms leading to the 00's economic boom.
+The party lost its significance in the 2012 parliamentary election, when it received only 6% of the popular vote.
+In the 2016 election, it lost the rest of its MPs and received only 0.26% of the vote.
+The party ran again in the 2023 election, receiving only 0,03% of votes.

 History

 Foundation

 In 1998, SDK was created as coalition of five small centre-right and centre-left parties intending to contest the Slovak parliamentary elections that year.
 The initial agreement was to form a party with 150 members and dissolve it after elections in 1998.
 After successful 1998 elections, SDK formed government with KDH, SDĽ and SMK-MKP.
 This initial agreement was not successful, and Prime Minister Mikuláš Dzurinda (KDH) announced formation of new party - Slovak Democratic and Christian Union (SDKÚ).
 Some SDK members joined the new party while others returned to their original parties.
 The new party was registered on 18 February 2000.
 On 18 November Constitution congress elected Mikuláš Dzurinda as chairman, vice chairmen being Edvard Kukan, Zuzana Martináková, Milan Kňažko and Ľubomír Harach.
 Gabriel Palacka became responsible for finances.